 - MCDPH Letter to In-School COVID-19 Close Contact – Staff: English | Spanish (PDF - Rev. 02/14/2022)

 Quarantine and Isolation Guidance

-- Quarantine guidance and flow chart for household and close contacts of a person with COVID-19:
+- Quarantine guidance and flow chart for close contacts of a person with COVID-19:

 - Home isolation guidance and flow chart for people who test positive or have symptoms consistent with COVID-19: